puterinurulsyahirah/README.md/README.md

 # <img height="50" src="https://github.com/puterinurulsyahirah/puterinurulsyahirah/blob/main/Tech.gif"/> SECP1513-07 :

-Here are the lists of assignments for this course throughout the semester and my reflection on each of them.
+Here are the lists of assignments for Technology And Information System ( SECP1513 ) throughout the semester and my reflection on each of them.

 ### 📍 [Report on Industrial Visit 1 ( NALI 2023 )](https://github.com/puterinurulsyahirah/SECP1513/blob/main/NALI2023.pdf)